 For more information, go to Meziadin Lake Provincial Park.

-Clements Lake offers good opportunities for picnicking, canoeing, camping and a sandy beach for swimming.
+Clements Lake offers good opportunities for picnicking, kayaking, paddle boarding, camping and a sandy beach for swimming.
 It's the perfect place to unwind and immerse yourself in nature.
 Drive north from Stewart along Highway 37A for approximately 13 km (8 miles).
 After crossing the Bitter Creek bridge take the first right.
 Turn left at the first junction and follow the road to Clements Lake.

 For more information on the campground, go to Clements Lake.